 The soothing and healing power of extreme cold was first systematically tested in Japan in the 1980s.
-The success of the refrigeration chamber led to its recognition as a highly effective passive physical short-term therapy.
+The success of the Cold chamber led to its recognition as a highly effective passive physical short-term therapy.
 The short-term effect of -110 ° C on the body blocks the nerves ability to transmit pain and also works anti-inflammatory.
 The so-called pain memory, which can be overactivated by chronic pain, experiences pauses which promote its new regulation.

 The positive effects of the extreme cold application are noticeable already after one treatment.
 Most users report an improvement after about 14 days.
 The improvement can last up to half a year.
 The high-performance effect by cold therapy is caused by the redistribution of the blood in the body: the blood is pushed out of the skin into the body, improving circulation.
 This effect is used by performance athletes in particular to increase their training efficiency.